DANCING IN GLENROAN

 For ‘tis pleasant to recall again the joys that we have known.

-And I find upon reflection that my brightest recollection,
+And I find upon reflection, that my fondest recollection,

-Is the fiddlers lifting music and the dancing in Glenroan
+Is the fiddler's lilting music and the dancing in Glenroan

 Every jig and reel I mind them, in my memory I can find them,